 Adverse weather results in thousands of accidents all over the country, every year.
 Inclement weather can cause very dangerous road conditions, impact your ability to see, and can even affect the traction your car has on the road.
 You need to adjust your driving habits to match the conditions at hand, to avoid doing harm to your car, yourself and other people on the road.

-Discover some important information about driving in adverse weather conditions, how to keep safe and how an Alabama car accident attorney can help you.
+Discover some important information about driving in adverse weather conditions, how to keep safe and how a Mobile, Alabama car accident attorney can help you.

 Adverse Weather Conditions